gritmind/semantic-annotation/README.md

 # Improving Classifier for Semantic Annotation of Software Requirements with Elaborate Syntactic Structure

 It is hard for developers to clearly understand software requirements becuase of ambiguous and incomplete expressions.
-We solve this problem, we proposed an automatic classifier for semantic annotation with pre-defined semantic categories.
-We expect that after solving the problem, the readability can be improved even with ambiguities and give feedback to users when incomplete sentences.
+To solve this problem, we propose an automatic classifier for semantic annotation with pre-defined semantic categories.
+We expect that after obtaining the output of the classifier, the readability can be improved even with ambiguities and feedback is given to users when incomplete sentences.
 With small specific dataset, text preprocessing and feature engineering with elaborate syntactic structure by using parsers, were constructed for our classifier.
 We improve the performance of previous model in both averaged score and each category score.

+## Prerequisites
+*
+*

 ## Dataset
 Dataset for this research is [M.Dollmann et al. (2016)](http://www.aclweb.org/anthology/D16-1186)'s contribution because they manually constructed it (you can download it in [here](https://drive.google.com/open?id=1dabiJGg96PrXJX0KsLRGvJNeMILG8rRt)).
 We converted .ann format (original) to a single .json file for modification and converted .json to .txt file (conll-format) for training models.
 Actually, such conversions were very tedious because there were many exceptions (cf. jupyer notebooks in dataset folder).

-## Prerequisites
+## Usage
-*
-*

 ## Contribution